romankuchin/ica0002-2024/07-grafana/README.md

 Exporter tasks should be a part of `bind` role.

-Ansible modules to use: unarchive.
+Ansible modules to use: unarchive, file, template.

 ## Task 3: Install Nginx exporter